letiulthecode/Old-Machine/README.md

 # Cyber.11-Source-Code
-You want learn make an simple bot with an simpel language?
+You want learn make an simple bot with an simple language?
 Cyber.11's source code its programmed in a tiny language called Lua, perfect for begginers.

 # Quick Start